Women with polycystic ovary syndrome (PCOS) are at higher risk for several other health conditions, some of them serious.

 - Type 2 diabetes also increases the risk for heart disease and high blood pressure.

-- More than 50% of women with PCOS will have either type 2 diabetes or prediabetes (impaired glucose tolerance) before age 40.5
+- More than one-half of women with PCOS will have either type 2 diabetes or prediabetes (impaired glucose tolerance) before their early 40s.5

 Obesity is a condition in which the body stores more fat than is healthy based on a person's height and body type.
 Obesity in women with PCOS may result from imbalanced hormone levels, increased deposition of fat due to higher insulin levels, metabolic dysfunction (problems with how the body stores and uses energy), or a combination of these factors.